 - Wash your hands often with soap and water for at least 20 seconds, or use an alcohol-based hand sanitizer that contains at least 60% alcohol.

-- Cover your face with a cloth face covering in public spaces, such as the grocery store, where it's difficult to avoid close contact with others, especially if you're in an area with ongoing community spread.
-Only use nonmedical cloth masks — surgical masks and N95 respirators should be reserved for health care providers.
+- Cover your face with a cloth face covering in public spaces, such as the grocery store, where it's difficult to avoid close contact with others.
+Only nonmedical cloth masks — surgical masks and N95 respirators should be reserved for health care providers.

 - Cover your mouth and nose with your elbow or a tissue when you cough or sneeze.
 Throw away the used tissue and wash your hands or use hand sanitizer.